-I am a professor of history and archaeology at Messiah University, a private faith-based university of the liberal and applied arts near Harrisburg, Pennsylvania.
-I teach classes in Roman History, Late Antiquity, Historical Archaeology, and Digital History.
+I am a professor of history and archaeology at Messiah University, a private faith-based university near Harrisburg, Pennsylvania.
+I teach classes in the history of Greece, Rome, Late Antiquity, Historical Archaeology, and Digital History.
 My research and teaching have centered on integrating archaeological and textual evidence to narrate local history, especially Mediterranean cities and landscapes at the end of antiquity, but my interests range widely and I generally love good historical and archaeological problems irrespective of time and place.

 I completed my PhD in 2006 from The Ohio State University with a major field in ancient Greek and Roman history (and a particular focus on late antiquity), and minor fields in church history and landscape archaeology.
 My dissertation, “Corinth on the Isthmus: Studies of the End of an Ancient Landscape,” became the genesis of several published articles on the Corinthia and a broad historical study titled The Isthmus of Corinth: Crossroads of the Mediterranean World (Ann Arbor, 2016: University of Michigan Press).
 I continue to be actively involved in Corinthian studies–through ongoing work at Isthmia, drone surveys of the territory, and publishing the Eastern Korinthia Archaeological Survey.